ni/monodrive-documentation/docs/monoDrive_home/Vehicle-Configuration.md

 ## Add Vehicle Model

-[New Vehicle Model Reduction & Import/Export to UE4](https://docs.google.com/document/d/1CNKV6uH6LYNShUDCY0I2ScNnKuVzvCVtPHe4Pv_Hcs0/edit?usp=sharing) -- Instructions on reducing the Vehicle model, and how to import/export new vehicle models into Unreal Engine.
+For information on adding a new vehicle model contact monoDrive support at support@monodrive.io

 ## Change the Vehicle's Model
 <div class="img_container">